 A best practices guide to mapping regional data will help other communities and community organizations develop similar mapping tools.
 The guide will provide advice and direction on topics such as, mapping software, gathering data, sharing mapping tools and helping stakeholders use mapping tools.
 It will be written with scalability, consistency and comparability in mind, so that other LEPCs can more easily develop mapping tools in the future.

 In the first phase of the LEPC, we visualized public transit routes and job postings to help job seekers without access to a vehicle determine which employment opportunities they can mostly easily access.
 Building on this, we plan to add local employment-related services to the map so users can better view which organizations are most easily accessible to them.
 We will also be visualizing Statistics Canada data to help government, service providers, and community organizations better understand the demographics of our local neighbourhoods and plan services appropriately.
 Recently we have seen that other organizations have also begun mapping data as a best practice.
 For example, Statistics Canada recently visualized its 2016 Census data geographically through its Census Program Data Viewer and Service Canada is reviewing service coverage via mapping, however its not common at the community organization level.

-Julian Villafuerte, Project Assistant
+Julian Villafuerte, Project Coordinator and Researcher

 226-674-3220 ext.
 850

 Justin Falconer, Senior Director

 226-674-3220 ext.
 854